MaciekTalaska/MaciekTalaska.github.io/source/_posts/Management-3-0-moving-motivators.md

 At some point we have started discussing work motivation factors, and Piotr - event host - introduced the concept of "moving motivators".
 As Piotr explained - there were some psychological studies and it seems that there are 12 main motivators: but as 2 of them refer to very personal area (family & sex relationship) we have focused on the remaining 10.
 Piotr has prepared a card pack for each attendee.
 The pack contained following cards:
 - curosity (I have plenty of things to investigate and to think about)
-- maestry (My work challenges my competence but it is still within my abilities) -relatedness (I have a good social contact with the people in and around my work)
+- maestry (My work challenges my competence but it is still within my abilities)
+- relatedness (I have a good social contact with the people in and around my work)
 - status (My position is good, and recognized by the people who work with me)
 - goal (My purpose in life is reflected in the work that I do)
 - power (There's enough room for me to influence what happens around me)